Campus Ministry

 • Sophomore Retreat

-Sophomores are invited to make an overnight retreat at the Bishop Claggett Retreat Center in Buckeystown, Maryland.
-During the retreat, the boys have an opportunity to deepen their friendships with classmates and reflect on how they can make the most of their sophomore year.
-The Grad at Grad statement and introductions to prayer are the heart of this retreat.
+Sophomores are invited to make an overnight retreat at Camp Wabanna in Edgewater, Maryland.
+During the retreat, students have an opportunity to deepen their friendships with classmates and reflect on how they can make the most of their sophomore year.
+The Grad at Grad statement and an introduction to ways of prayer are at the heart of the Sophomore Retreat.

-The four retreats fall in September and October, and students are assigned a specific retreat according to homeroom.
+One Sophomore Retreat is offered each quarter (September, November, February, and March), and students are welcome to register for the retreat that works best in their schedule.
 To attend, students must submit an electronic registration form that Campus Ministry distributes directly in a Canvas message.

 • Kairos

-Kairos is a three-and-a-half day retreat offered to juniors and seniors.
+Kairos, a three-and-a-half day retreat offered to juniors and seniors, takes place at the Loyola Retreat House in Faulkner, Maryland.
 Retreatants are called to acknowledge God's love and to share that love with others while pondering and meditating on the themes of: Who am I?, Who is Christ in my life?, What is Christ's message for me?, and How am I going to carry out this mission?
 A powerful experience, many students long remember Kairos as one of the highlights of their time at Gonzaga.

 To attend, students must submit an electronic registration form that Campus Ministry distributes directly in a Canvas message.
 Following the retreat, Kairos alumni are invited to Live the Fourth by reunions and smaller events that will renew their spirits, draw the community together, and call them to put their love into action.